Skip to Main Content

 The Disability Awareness Collection offers books and other materials related to learning about and managing disabilities.
 Our Audio-Described DVDs are classic, popular, and award-winning movies containing special descriptive narration for people with low vision or blindness.

-Our talking book service provides audio books and playing equipment free of charge by mail.
+Our Talking Book program provides digital cartridges and equipment free by mail.
 Individuals of all ages who are unable to read or use standard print due to blindness, visual impairment, or physical limitations are eligible for the program.
 Access Services administers the Talking Book Program for Fairfax County and for the cities of Fairfax and Falls Church on behalf of the Library of Congress.
-An application is required for certification.
+An application and certification are required.

 Fairfax County seal